Navigation to flight cancellation

 Each airline must prepare their aircraft properly for winter - for example ensuring it is de-iced properly.
 If the airline does not prepare for foreseeable situations such as this, they cannot claim extraordinary circumstances.

-Personnel strikes & wildcat strikes:
+Airline personnel strikes & wildcat strikes:

+Airline personnel strikes and wildcat strikes are not considered as an extraordinary circumstance (ECJ, C-28/20 from 23.3.2021) (Judgment of April 17, 2018, Az.
+C-195/17 and others).
 An example of a wildcat strike is when, for example, a large number of employees of the airline suddenly call in sick, resulting in flight operations being impaired.
 This is not regarded as an extraordinary circumstance and therefore the airline must provide compensation.

-Aircrafts are constantly in use and regular maintenance is the airline’s responsibility.
+Aircraft are constantly in use and regular maintenance is the airline’s responsibility.
 Besides the fact that the safety of passengers is the utmost priority, every minute an aircraft is not in use is an unrecognised sales opportunity for the airline.
 Therefore, airlines pay great attention to maximising the utilisation of their fleet.
 Because it is understood that no aircraft, or component, lasts forever, technical problems do not qualify as extraordinary circumstances.
 Even if this problem is unexpected, the airline is still held responsible as technical problems are inherently part of an aircraft’s complex system.

 NO - no compensation for flight cancellations